TURKS AND CAICOS ISLANDS

 concerning the necessity or expediency of continuing his or her detention to the authority by which it was ordered but, unless it is

-otherwise prescribed, that authority shall not be obliged to act in accordance with any such recommendations.
+otherwise provided by law, that authority shall not be obliged to act in accordance with any such recommendations; but if the

 Enforcement of fundamental rights